-Day 16: Friday 20 September, Amsterdam
+Day 16: Friday 16 September, Amsterdam

 - Van Gogh Museum

 - Canal tour of Amsterdam

 - Portuguese Synagogue

 - Rembrandt's House

-- Evening concert, Concertgebouw
+- Evening concert (program to be confirmed in 2022)

 This morning we visit the Van Gogh Museum.
 Its permanent collection includes more than 200 paintings, drawings and letters by van Gogh and provides an intimate documentation of the artist's life and artistic development.
 Besides the work of van Gogh, the museum has a rich collection of other 19th-century art, including Impressionist and Post-Impressionist masterpieces.